Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/usage/node-setups/non-producing-node.md

 ## Goal

-This section describes how to set up a non-producing node within the SYSIO network.
-A non-producing node is a node that is not configured to produce blocks, instead it is connected and synchronized with other peers from an `EOSIO` based blockchain, exposing one or more services publicly or privately by enabling one or more [Nodeop Plugins](../../plugins/index.md), except the `producer_plugin`.
+This section describes how to set up a non-producing node within the network.
+A non-producing node is a node that is not configured to produce blocks, instead it is connected and synchronized with other peers from an Wire-based blockchain, exposing one or more services publicly or privately by enabling one or more [Nodeop Plugins](../../plugins/index.md), except the `producer_plugin`.

 ## Before you begin